WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 NODE_ENV=production npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 ## Webpack minimise JavaScript

-For JavaScript minimisation we can use webpack built in plugin which actually uses [UglifyJS](https://github.com/mishoo/UglifyJS2) under the hood.
+For JavaScript minimisation we should use webpack built in plugin [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/).

-For built in plugin documentation the standalone docs can be used - [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/)

-Standalone plugin documentation [uglifyjs-webpack-plugin](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/) and [git repo](https://github.com/webpack-contrib/uglifyjs-webpack-plugin)
+As of writing we should not use aliased `webpack.optimize.UglifyJsPlugin` (as per docs we can use the alias again when webpack 4.0 comes out), but install and require `uglifyjs` manually.
+This plugin once could minify only ES5, but now it supports ES6+. `uglifyjs-webpack-plugin` is now based on `uglify-es` (which in turn is the result of previosusly so called *UglifyJS harmony branch*)

 Options for `compress` key can be [found here](http://lisperator.net/uglifyjs/compress)
 Other keys [here](https://github.com/webpack-contrib/uglifyjs-webpack-plugin#options)

-Note that in Webpack 3 it is not aliased to `webpack.optimize.UglifyJsPlugin` (read docs).

 Install plugin